clockworksspheres/wNp/src/docs/osNotes/windowsNotes/setUpForBuilding.md

 AI generated instructions for setting Chocolatey up to be used in a user environment - - [[chocolateyAsUser]] **NOTE** you need Chocolatey for Business to make those instructions work.

-This will be tested and modified as necessary once there is time for someone to go through the document.
+Setting up chocolatey to run as a user will be tested and modified as necessary once we have access to Chocolatey for Business and there is time for someone to go through the document.

 ## Install software required for the project